hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

     * Guess-and-Determine Attack: The time complexity of the guess-and-determine attack cannot be lower than 2<sup>256</sup>.
     * Algebraic Attack: The system of equations to recover HiAE states cannot be solved with time complexity lower than 2<sup>256</sup>.
 6. Linear Bias: At least 150-bit security against statistical attacks.
-7. Key-Committing Attacks: Secure in the FROB, CMT1, and CMT2 models.
+7. Key-Committing Attacks: Secure in the FROB, CMT-1, and CMT-2 models at the birthday bound security level.
-8. Everything-Committing Attacks: Security is not claimed in the CMT3 model.
+8. Context-Committing Attacks: Security is not claimed in the CMT-3 model.

 The details of the cryptanalysis can be found in the paper {{HiAE}}.